jfjelstul/englishfootball/README.md

 ## Data notes

 - **Cross-validation.** I collected the data for the `matches` dataset separately from the data for the `standings` dataset (i.e., the `standings` table is not calculated based on the `matches` dataset).
 This allowed me to cross-reference the `matches` and `standings` datasets to make sure that the sum of all points earned by each team in each season, based on match result data in the `matches` dataset, equals the team's end-of-the-season point total in the `standings` dataset, accounting for (a) point adjustments due to deductions and forfeits and (b) matches that were expunged due to teams resigning from the league or being expelled from the league.
 I also confirm the `goals_for` and `goals_against` variables in the `standings` dataset.

+- **Point adjustments.** The `point_adjustment` variable in the `standings` table indicates all adjustments to end-of-the-season point totals due to deductions and forfeits.
+There are `55` point deductions and one instance of a team being awarded points because their opponent forfeited (Scunthorpe United in the 1973-74 season).
+Point deductions range from `1` point to `21` points (Derby Country in the 2021-22 season).

 ## Installing the R package